 A young businessman wakes up in a hotel room locked from the inside with the dead body of his lover next to him.
 He hires a prestigious lawyer, and over one night they work together to clarify what happened in a frenetic race against time.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 Gripping mystery thriller which takes great risks of verisimilitude about deceptive appearances.
 It abandons itself wholeheartedly to Hitchcockian (and as another reviewer correctly points out De Palma) narrative patinas.
 Occasionally too self-congratulatory as if it aims to compete with US films of the genre, it provides good characterizations, contains some memorable scenes (e.g. car accident) and has social bite.

 With more twists and turns than an aerobics class, Contratiempo is an always engaging, sumptuous looking and well acted classical thriller.
 The score is full, lensing superb and the production design considered.
 Where the film falters a little is in the last major scene of lawyer interrogation where the repetition of alternatives becomes too much.
 However the strong finish leaves this easily overlooked.
 3.5 stars

-narrating itself with unreliable objects to create a false sense of suspense and mystery. if you're watching it, look carefully for the details. don't watch the trailer, all you need to know is the film is mainly about a man talking with his lawyer, 2.8
+unreliable narrators (once again!) to create a false sense of suspense and mystery. if you're watching it, look carefully for the details. don't watch the trailer, all you need to know is the film is mainly about a man talking with his lawyer, 2.8